-Ind AS 1 - Presentation of Financial Statements - This amendment requires the entities to disclose their material accounting policies rather than their significant accounting policies.
-The effective date for adoption of this amendment is annual periods beginning on or after April 1, 2023.
-The Group has evaluated the amendment and the impact of the amendment is insignificant in the Group's financial statements.
+On February 12, 2021 International Accounting Standards Board (IASB) has issued amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 Making Materiality Judgements which requires the entities to disclose their material accounting policies rather than their significant accounting policies.

+The effective date for adoption of this amendment is annual periods beginning on or after January 1, 2023, although early adoption is permitted.
+The Group has early adopted this amendment and the impact of the amendment is insignificant in the Group's financial statements.